CourseReps/ECEN452-SP18/FINAL_PROJECT/Undergrad/README.md

 ## Hindsight

 More time to design and simulate the antenna array may have allowed for better results.
+With the first design from the undergraduate team, the numbers should produce at least a 360 degree phase shift with acceptable impedance matching.
+However, the nonideal effects in this design are severe.
+The intersection of the 20 and 30 ohm lines is not ideal and because of the widths of the lines, the transmission lines had capacitive effectts which are difficult to account for in Python or Z0lver.
+Addittionaly, the placement of the shunt varactor and inductor is difficult between two transmission line widths, and this design is simple and sensitive to small inaccuracies in the line lengths, inductances, and other measured values.
+More testing and modeling in HFSS may have helped improve the design some, but most likely not enough to see the design function near fully.
 Additionally, it would have been interesting to see the full array assembled.

 ## Reflection